papisho/Reddit-scrapper/README.md

 # Reddit-scrapper
+# Introduction
-Still in a buildup.
-This tool will scrap over selected subreddits to find the most relevant and descriptive post.
+<p>This application will scrap over selected subreddits and outputs the most descriptive/revevant posts.</p>
+<p>I build it to practice my python and js skill</p>

+#